bonareri/Marketing-Campaign-Analysis/README.md

-# Paid Search Campaign Performance Analysis
+# Marketing Campaign Performance Analysis

 ## Project Overview
 Understanding the effectiveness of paid search campaigns is crucial for optimizing marketing budgets and maximizing returns.
 This project analyzes a **5-month paid search campaign** for a shopping mall to determine whether ad spend translated into meaningful engagement and conversions.